maths/moodle-qtype_stack/doc/en/Authoring/Potential_response_trees.md

 2. If one of the feedback variables throws an error then this will not stop the PRT executing.
 If there is an error, this will be flagged in the response summary as `[RUNTIME_FV_ERROR]` (fv here means feedback variables).
 See notes on [error trapping](Error_trapping.md) for advice on how to use this.

+3. It is possible for the feedback variables to halt the execution of the potential response tree (just as if one of the inputs were blank/invalid).
+However, this is an advanced use-case.
+See below for details.

 ## Traversing the tree ##

 A potential response tree (technically an acyclic directed graph) consists of an arbitrary number of linked nodes we call potential responses.